• Auchincruive Estate, SAC Consulting, JF Niven Building

 Research interests

-I study farming and wildlife interactions and have been working on agricultural and agri-environmental policy at a national and international level for 30 years.
+I study farming and wildlife interactions and have been working on agricultural and agri-environmental policy at a national and international level for over 30 years.
 I was one of the founders of the High Nature Value farming concept and much of my research over the years has been into the challenges and opportunities facing High Nature Value farming systems across Europe.

 I have been Head of SRUC’s Hill & Mountain Research Centre since 2013 and Head of SRUC’s wider Integrated Land Management Department since 2019.
 The Centre provides a platform for upland agricultural, environmental and – increasingly – agro-forestry research and demonstration.